pombase/website/src/docs/status/index.md

-Note: Many older *S. pombe* sequence submissions to the DNA databases (International Nucleotide Sequence Database Collaboration databases, i.e. ENA, GenBank, DDBJ) contain one or more errors, and we do not have the resources to maintain past sequences or flag every error in PomBase.
+Note: Many older *S. pombe* sequence submissions to the DNA databases (International Nucleotide Sequence Database Collaboration databases, i.e. ENA, GenBank, DDBJ) contain one or more errors, and we do not have the resources to maintain past sequences or flag every error in ${database_name}.